HarvardMapCollection/basketball-fitness-example/README.md

 Libby downloaded the [basketball courts](https://github.com/HarvardMapCollection/basketball-fitness-example/blob/main/nyc-basketball-courts.geojson) from [NYC Open Data](https://opendata.cityofnewyork.us/), augmenting the city published file with a bit with of her own research of notable/historical courts.

-The subway lines comes from [NYC Open Data](https://opendata.cityofnewyork.us/), and the income demographic data is via the [Opportunity Atlas](https://www.opportunityatlas.org/).
+The subway lines come from [NYC Open Data](https://opendata.cityofnewyork.us/), and the income demographic data is via the [Opportunity Atlas](https://www.opportunityatlas.org/).